kapturoff/online-shop/README.md

 ### Making purchases
-To buy some products, you need to send POST request to _/order_ endpoint.
+To create an order, you need to send the POST request to _/order_ endpoint.
 Request body of this request should contain Order model data.

 Order model contains these fields:
 ```python